isc-projects/bind9/doc/notes/notes-9.16.31.rst

 Bug Fixes
 ~~~~~~~~~

-- Fix the assertion failure caused by TCP connection closing between the
+- An assertion failure caused by a TCP connection closing between a
-  connect (or accept) and the read from the socket. :gl:`#3400`
+  connect (or accept) and a read from a socket has been fixed.
+  :gl:`#3400`

-- ``named`` could crash during a very rare situation that could arise when
+- :iscman:`named` could crash during a very rare situation that could
-  validating a query which had timed out at that same exact moment.
-This has
+  arise when validating a query which had timed out at that exact
-  been fixed. :gl:`#3398`
+  moment.
+This has been fixed. :gl:`#3398`